 Get kids to read more by using a subject they love (ie judo) to motivate them.
 Their passion to know more about judo will have them turning the pages, and reading without even thinking about it.

 Books can change your life.
 The really great (judo) books challenge, and motivate, they bring something to your life, that helps you live it in a more empowering way.

-I (Nik Fairbrother) have always read a lot, and I can pinpoint five judo books that changed my life.
+I (Nik Fairbrother) can pinpoint five judo books that changed my life.
 Not just my judo life, but my whole life.
 That is the power of reading.

 Illustrations bring a book to life, but they also do two very important things:

 Firstly, they help kids comprehend what they are reading.

 Here are more facts on visual learning and its benefits.

 When pictures are used alongside text, comprehension is increased by 95%.

 Judo pictures not only help kids understand the judo techniques easier, but they also help kids connect the words to meaning.